AlexanderDJackson/numeth/approx/README.md

 # Running

-Ensure you are in the approx project folder.
+If you are in the approx project folder:

 `cargo run`

+If you are in the main workspace:

+`cargo run -p approx`

 # Output